-    Gen-Z tends to gravitate towards brand marketing that aligns with beliefs similar to our own.
+We gravitate towards brand marketing that aligns with beliefs similar to our own.
 Virtual stores, like e-commerce sites, have little store footprint and waste associated with them.
 The critical difference, though?
-They don’t sacrifice the experience of shopping in a store-like environment and are more immersive and engaging than traditional e-commerce shopping.
+We don’t sacrifice the experience of shopping in a store-like environment and are more immersive and engaging than traditional e-commerce shopping.

-They blend experience with convenience and serve as a unique way for brands to tailor their operations to their consumer’s expectations without forgoing business goals.
+We value convenience and acknowledge brands who tailor their operations to our expectations without forgoing business goals.
 Win-win, right?